COVID-19 Screening Before Re-Entry to Work, School, Military

 If SARS-CoV-2 antibodies are eventually proven to confer some immunity against future COVID-19 infections, having been tested for them will provide valuable information for individuals and their employers when considering plans and processes for reopening and maintaining a safe work environment.

-For more information on remote microsampling for COVID-19 studies, click below:
+For more information on remote microsampling for COVID-19 and infectious disease studies, click below: